 The proposed change requires licence holders to comply with RISs unless they (after having consulted with affected parties) identify and implement an equally effective alternative to achieve the purpose of the standard.
 This change will ensure that RISs are considered by licence holders and indirectly their suppliers and other parties as key industry standards with a force of law behind them.

 This also means that an increasingly large part of the RSSB and industry's standards portfolio now has clear and unambiguous recognition by the regulator and by extension it ensures that the industry is more likely to adopt and promote standardisation of industry-agreed good practice as opposed to implementing divergent solutions.
 It will also provide legal clarity to those who are engaged in projects and commercial agreements where the use of different standards is key aspect that needs to be agreed early in the design process.

 This requirement to consider adoption of RISs does not mean that RISs are the same as RGSs.
-RGSs are made compulsory as National Technical Rules via the Railway (Interoperability) regulation 2011 (as amended).
-If an organisation needs to do something different to an RGS then it needs to apply for a deviation via RSSB.
-RISs, are not mandated by the state in the same way – they are still industry-agreed protocols, not mandatory rules.
-For RISs, RSSB already has in place a mechanism for organisation who wish to seek views of the standards committee when deviating from a RIS.
-However, this change does ensure that if an organisation does decide to deviate from a RIS then they have an obligation to implement something equally effective and consult with all affected parties.
+RGSs are made compulsory as National Technical Rules via the Railway (Interoperability) Regulation 2011 (as amended).
+If an organisation needs to do something different to an RGS it must apply to RSSB for a deviation.
+RISs are not mandated by the state in the same way; they are still industry-agreed protocols, not mandatory rules.
+For RISs, RSSB already has in place a mechanism for organisations that want to seek views of the standards committee when deviating from a RIS.
+However, this change does ensure that if an organisation does decide to deviate from a RIS then it has an obligation to implement something equally effective and consult with all affected parties.